 As a queer, immigrant, woman of color, my commitment to equity, diversity, and inclusivity is deeply rooted in my personal experiences and is reflected in my teaching and research philosophy.
 To decolonize my own ways of knowing and being, I constantly question the normative processes that structure lives, actions, language, power and knowledge.
 By doing so, I attempt to create educational spaces that are inclusive of different voices, identities, ideas, and people.

 Although the terms diversity, equity, and inclusivity are often discussed in learning and professional spaces, their true meaning is often left ambiguous.
 These terms are often tied to capitalist issues that sustain economic competitiveness of institutions rather than being discussed as issues of justice and fairness that exclude the voices and knowledge of women and people of color from history and achievement.
 It is important to me as an educator to listen to what people say, their silences and the contextual meanings behind them by fostering the agency to tell their histories.
-As a scholar and teacher educator, I respect that Drew University as an institution serves to include voices of people from disenfranchised communities, listens to the diversity of their perspectives, and understands, respects, and includes their ways of learning, knowing, and doing.
+As a scholar and teacher educator, I respect that the University of Arkansas as an institution serves to include voices of people from disenfranchised communities, listens to the diversity of their perspectives, and understands, respects, and includes their ways of learning, knowing, and doing.

 In my research, I attempt to question the normative exclusionary way of approaching equity and diversity in computer science education at the undergraduate level by understanding the experiences of first-generation, students and women of color (Mehta & Yadav, SITE 2020, AERA 2019, RWE Conference 2018) and intentions of teachers to adapt culturally responsive pedagogies (Mehta dissertation, 2021).
 I problematize how educational technologists perceive the issues of equity, diversity, and inclusivity in the design and development of educational coding and programming software (Lachney, Mehta, Dunbar & Opps, AERA 2021).
 Through my research, I urge policymakers and practitioners to consider transnational experiences, perspectives, and struggles of women and people of color globally to better understand equity and justice in education.